 Externships may be located outside of New York provided that students obtain prior approval from ICE Career Services and NYSED.
-Students can contact Career Services
+Students can contact Career Services at any time for assistance with obtaining approval.

 INSTRUCTORS & FACULTY

 Our chef-instructors and faculty bring invaluable experiences into the classroom, from working at restaurants, to authoring cookbooks, consulting or leading culinary enterprises.